eslint/eslint/docs/rules/id-length.md

 data["y"] = 3;  // excused because of calculated property access
 ```

-This rule has an shorthand integer option for the `"min"` object property.
+This rule has a shorthand integer option for the `"min"` object property.

 Examples of **incorrect** code for this rule with a minimum of 4: